TimothyGillespie/TimothyGillespie/README.md

-# Howdy

-I'm a Fullstack developer.
+Hi, I'm a Fullstack developer.

 ## Current Projects and Activities